A248/DazzleConf/docs/Overview.md

 ### Types and Type Safety

 Configuration methods should return the same types that are used in your code.

-This library encourages developers to fully specify the types they need, including by adding custom types if needed.
+This seems like a simple principle, but it's actually quite powerful.
+While you *CAN* use the traditional approach of "load everything a strings, integers, and booleans," this library encourages developers to fully specify the types they need, including by adding custom types if needed.

-By moving
+By moving type construction and integrity to *configuration loading time*, you guarantee that every configuration object is fully sound and usable.

 ### Immutability and Thread Safety